Muhammad Kazim Khurasani: Ijtihad must be time-sensitive

 As science and technology progress, social circumstances and lifestyle also change.
 Language evolves and new concepts emerge.
 Akhund Khurasani believed that jurisprudential judgement must be time-sensitive.
 Also, the jurist should be willing to change his opinions based on the needs of the ever changing society.
 However, he should not interfere in all aspects of people's life, beyond religious affairs.
 As for the social issues, he favored those reformers who were ready to think outside the box and consider scholarly inputs from other parts of the world.
 However, his version of secularism was different from western modernists, it was based on the Shia doctrine of occultation of the twelfth imam.

 Jurist as a social activist

-Like his mentor Ayatullah Murtaza Ansari, Akhund believed that a jurist was not different from ordinary people in the matters of politics, as Shia school of thought didn't allow for special political status of jurists.
+Like his mentor Ayatullah Murtaza Ansari, Akhund believed that a jurist was not different from ordinary people in the matters of politics, as Shia school of thought did not allow for special political status of jurists.
 Rather, he believed that scholars could act as "warning voices in society" and criticize the officials who were not doing their responsibilities correctly.
 He compared the role of scholars with "salt of the earth" in the sense that they prevent "decay of power", should fight against injustice and that they are against "autocratic attitudes".
 A Marja should act as a social activist, using his rational approach to guide the masses while preserving the pillars of Shia doctrine.